-- 1. The Table of Contents, List of Tables, and List of Figures are all hyperlinks, when mouse is left clicked on section, table, or figure you will be sent to that page. - 2.
-The blue highlighted text throughout the manual is a hyperlink, when mouse is left clicked you will be sent to that page, table, or figure. - 3.
-The panel to the left in the PDF is a bookmarks panel, if you left mouse click on any section/heading in the bookmarks panel you will be sent to that page. - 4.
-There is an attachments icon (paper clip) to the left of the bookmarks, this is where you will find full size prints of the control box, electrical, and hydraulic schematics.
+- 1. The Table of Contents, List of Tables, and List of Figures are all hyperlinks; when mouse is left-clicked on section, table, or figure you will be sent to that page. - 2.
+The blue highlighted text throughout the manual is a hyperlink; when mouse is left-clicked you will be sent to that page, table, or figure. - 3.
+The panel to the left in the PDF is a bookmarks panel; if you left-click on any section/heading in the bookmarks panel you will be sent to that page.